yarnpkg/berry/packages/gatsby/content/advanced/pnp-api.md

 The `VERSIONS` object contains a set of numbers that detail which version of the API is currently exposed.
 The only version that is guaranteed to be there is `std`, which will refer to the version of this document.
 Other keys are meant to be used to describe extensions provided by third-party implementors.

+**Note:** The current version is 3.
+We bump it responsibly and strive to make each version backward-compatible with the previous ones, but as you can probably guess some features are only available with the latest versions.

 ### `topLevel`

 ```ts